qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    :align: center

-The :guilabel:`Missing vertex check` will check for shared boundaries of neighbouring polygons where one border misses a vertex which is present on the other one.
+The |checkbox| :guilabel:`Missing vertex` check will check for shared boundaries of neighbouring polygons where one border misses a vertex which is present on the other one.